soulmachines/sm-web-component/rebuild/README.md

 ### Running the snippet locally

-Run `npm run preview`.
+Run `npm run serve-snippet`.
 This starts a local server, serving the `dist` folder.
 It also copies across the html files in `examples/snippet` to the `dist` folder.
 This is so that the html files can reference the built snippet scripts.

 ## Deployment